ALive-research/Slicer-Liver/README.md

 10. If you want to visualize the liver segments in the 3D view:
 	1. Click the search icon on the left of the module selector and write 'Data'.
 Click switch to module.
-	2. Select the created *VascularSegments* labelmap and right click to `Convert label map to segmentation node`
+	2. Select the created *VascularSegments* labelmap and right click to `Convert label map to segmentation node`.
-	3. Click again the search icon and go to `Segmentations` module
+	3. Click again the search icon and go to `Segmentations` module.
-	4. Select the new *VascularSegmentations* as `Active segmentation`
+	4. Select the new *VascularSegmentations* as `Active segmentation`.
-	5. Click on `Show 3D`
+	5. Click on `Show 3D`.

  ![Slicer-Liver_screenshot_14](https://github.com/dalbenzioG/Slicer-Liver/blob/master/Screenshots/Slicer-Liver_screenshot_14.jpg?raw=true)

 ## Video Tutorial

 ## Developers